samply/beam/README.md

 - [x] Expiration of tasks and results
 - [x] Support TLS-terminating proxies

+## Changes in the last version (0.5.0)

+This new major release of Samply.Beam introduces a breaking change in the signature system.
+While the signatures will chainge again in the future, the current release allows for more efficient, larger payloads.
+This change is incapatible with older versions of Samply.Beam, so please update both your broker and your clients.

+For the full changelog, please see [CHANGELOG.md](CHANGELOG.md),

 ## Cryptography Notice

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.
 BEFORE using any encryption software, please check your country's laws, regulations and policies concerning the import, possession, or use, and re-export of encryption software, to see if this is permitted.
 See [http://www.wassenaar.org/](http://www.wassenaar.org) for more information.